DataDog/integrations-extras/devcycle/README.md

 ### Feature flag tracking setup

 Feature flag tracking is available in the RUM Browser SDK.
-For detailed set up instructions, visit the [Getting started with Feature Flag data in RUM][4] guide.
+For detailed setup instructions, visit the [Getting started with Feature Flag data in RUM][4] guide.

 1. Update your Browser RUM SDK version 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.